PeteC/petec.github.io/source/_posts/2013-07-21-interactive-transitions.markdown

 }
 ```

-Now our view controller is the navigation controller's delegate, we can implement the longwinded ```UINavigationControllerDelegate``` method ```
+Now our view controller is the navigation controller's delegate, we can implement the following longwinded ```UINavigationControllerDelegate``` method
-navigationController:animationControllerForOperation:fromViewController:toViewController:```.
-All we need to do here return a new instance of our custom transition.

 ``` objective-c
 - (id<UIViewControllerAnimatedTransitioning>)navigationController:(UINavigationController *)navigationController